Paki (slur): Notable uses

 Spike Milligan, who was white, played the lead role of Kevin O'Grady in the 1969 LWT sitcom Curry and Chips.
 O'Grady, half-Irish and half-Pakistani, was taunted with the name "Paki-Paddy"; the show intended to mock racism and bigotry.
 Following complaints, the BBC edited out use of the word in repeats of the 1980s sitcom Only Fools and Horses.
 Columnists have perceived this as a way of obscuring the historical truth that the use of such words was commonplace at the time.
-The word was used in Rita, Sue and Bob Too – set in Bradford, one of the first cities to have a large Pakistani community – and also in East is East – in which it is used by the mixed-race family as well as by racist characters.
-In the 2018 biopic Bohemian Rhapsody, Freddie Mercury, who was Indian Parsi, is often addressed derogatorily as a "Paki" when he worked as a baggage handler at London Heathrow Airport in 1970.
+It was also regularly used in EastEnders in the 1980s referring to the owners of a local food shop including the first episode, which in contrast was not edited out in repeats.
+The word was also used in Rita, Sue and Bob Too – set in Bradford, one of the first cities to have a large Pakistani community.
+In the 2018 biopic Bohemian Rhapsody, Freddie Mercury, who was a Parsi Indian, was often addressed derogatorily as a "Paki" when he worked as a baggage handler at London Heathrow Airport in 1970.

-In 2009, Prince Harry was publicly admonished and was made by the military to undergo sensitivity training when he was caught on video (taken years before) calling one of his fellow Army recruits "our little Paki friend."
+In 2009, Prince Harry was publicly admonished when he was caught on video (taken years before) calling one of his fellow Army recruits "our little Paki friend."